SCAuditStudio/SCASArticles/Why Some Smart Contract Audits Are So Expensive (2025 Edition).md

 ## What Drives Up Audit Costs

 There are many levers that push an audit from “cheap” to “premium”.
-Understanding these helps you figure out whether an audit quote is reasonable or excessive.
+Understanding these helps figuring out whether an audit quote is reasonable or excessive.

 1. **Code Complexity & Size (Lines of Code, Modular Architecture)** The more logic in the contract(s), more external integrations, more moving parts (oracles, bridges, upgradeability, multi-signatures), the more paths to test and more potential vulnerabilities.
 Larger codebases require more reviewer time, more tools, more tests.